snehilvj/dmc-docs/docs/richtexteditor/richtexteditor.md

 Use `CustomControl` in the `controlsGroups` to create create custom controls in the `toolbar`.
 Note that you will need to set `aria-label` attribute to make control visible for screen readers.

+TipTap version note:

+- DMC 2.3.0 and later uses [TipTap v3.3 commands](https://tiptap.dev/docs/editor/api/commands).
+- Older versions of DMC used [TipTap v2.9 commands](https://v2.tiptap.dev/docs/editor/api/commands).

-Mantine wraps TipTap V2.9.
-To see the commands available for use in your custom controls see the [TipTap documentation](https://v2.tiptap.dev/docs/editor/api/commands)
+Use the appropriate TipTap documentation above to see the full list of editor commands available for your custom controls.

 .. functions_as_props::